department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi.md

 ## What if I need help with my claim?

-If you have questions about Service-Disabled Veterans Insurance or a VA life insurance policy that starts with a V, RH, J, RS, K, or W, you can call the VA Life Insurance Center at 1-800-669-8477, from 8:30 a.m. to 6:00 p.m.
+If you have questions about Service-Disabled Veterans Insurance or a VA life insurance policy that starts with a V, RH, J, RS, K, or W, you can call the VA Life Insurance Center at <a href="tel:+18006698477">800-669-8477</a>, from 8:30 a.m. to 6:00 p.m.
 ET.
 <br>

-### Where can I find more information?
+## How can I learn more about S-DVI?

 [Read our Veterans life insurance handbook](https://www.benefits.va.gov/INSURANCE/docs/2018_VALifeBook.pdf) <br>
 [View our diagram to learn more about S-DVI eligibility](https://benefits.va.gov/BENEFITS/infographics/sdvi.html) <br>